clutchwave/mikeroberto-blog/src/data/post/2018/autism-seed-oils.md

 ---
 publishDate: 2018-06-19
 title: "Autism Cause THEORY: Is the Increase in Autism from SEED Oils?"
+excerpt: "Disclaimer: The following article is an untested theory based upon a small amount of research involving correlational data.
+I'm not expanding on this idea, as..."
 category: "Diet Research"
 tags:
   - "Antibiotics"